snabble/docs/api_checkout.md

 -----------

-## Abort checkout process
+## Abort Checkout Process
 `PATCH /{project}/checkout/process/{id}`

-Abort a checkout process.
+Abort a Checkout Process.

-**Required permissions** : productsRead and the id of a checkout process
+**Required permissions** : productsRead and the id of a Checkout Process

 ### Success Response `200 OK`